Colorado's Best Retro Road Trips

 Next, beebop to Pine for saucy pulled-pork sammies from Cruz-In Drive Thru or enjoy lunch with a side of photo op at Bailey’s Coney Island Boardwalk, where the hot dogs are served from — get this — a giant hot dog!
 Chow down, then pick your playtime poison: a hike along Pine’s scenic Buffalo Creek trail system or Bigfoot sightings at Bailey’s Sasquatch Outpost.

-For dinnertime delights, sink your teeth into a juicy half-pound Buck Burger with all the trimmings and wash it down with an amber-hued Antler Ale at Bucksnort Saloon (Pine); or head to Cutthroat Cafe (Bailey) for childhood faves like tuna melts, grilled cheeses and root-beer floats.
+For dinnertime delights, sink your teeth into a juicy beef-brisket burger with all the trimmings at Zoka's Restaurant & Bar (Pine); or head to Cutthroat Cafe (Bailey) for childhood faves like tuna melts, grilled cheeses and root-beer floats.

 At Bailey Lodge, let down your beehive in the Premium Bird and Flower Suite with cheery, green walls, floral decor and ample room for relaxation.

 Glenwood Springs to Silt to Rifle to Palisade to Grand Junction to Delta

 Then it’s time for another fork (this time in the road): Will you choose cave tours and thrill rides — like a rollercoaster that hangs off a mountain — at Glenwood Caverns Adventure Park or spotting elk and historical ranch buildings along the Rio Grande Trail?

 Punch it west with a stop for Brickhouse’s oh-so-cheesy pizza (Silt or Rifle), then marvel at Rifle Falls State Park’s cascading triple waterfall.
 Or, gun it to Grand Junction to hike the Mica Mine Trail, where you’ll see glittering remnants from the area’s historic mica and quartz mine.

 Hungry enough to eat a horse?
 Try Grand Junction’s Taco Party for crispy tortillas filled with fried tofu, grilled tempeh and chorizo; or hit up The Hog and The Hen, a Main Street staple loved for its classic candy display (not to mention a delicious deli and heaping charcuterie plates).